 - Your full legal name

-- Your University ID number, home address, and last 4 digits of Social Security number
+- Your University ID number.
+If your University ID number is not available, please include your home address or the last 4 digits of your Social Security number.

 - Scholarship donor's name, address, and phone number